Consensys/smashing-smart-contracts-workshop/README.md

 # Smashing Smart Contracts: Automated Vulnerability Detection and Exploitation

 In this workshop we'll practice hacking & exploitation of Solidity/EVM smart contracts.
 During the workshop we'll look at  real-world contracts, play challenges from [CaptureTheEther](https://capturetheether.com) and [OpenZeppelin Ethernaut](https://ethernaut.openzeppelin.com) and do a little frontrunning exercise.
-YYou'll find the flattened source code for the challenges in the [code directory](./code).
+The flattened source code for all challenges is available in the [code directory](./code).

 ## Preparation